KalfinSyah/cli-app-windows-11-toolbox/README.md

 ## how to use this toolbox
 1. Download the python file
 2. Go to terminal (use powershell i recomend, but if you use other that that its okey)
-3. (optional but recomended) Run as administrator
+3. (optional for version 1.1.0, mandatory for 1.0.0) Run as administrator
 4. (in terminal) find location of 'win11_toolbox_v1.1.0.py' directory
    - ex : cd "C:\Users\kalfin\Downloads\win11_toolbox_v1.1.0.py"
 6. then run this commmand -> python win11_toolbox_v1.1.0.py